November 16, 2020

 If you’ve seen the commercials with the talking box encouraging you to mail in a stool sample to get tested for colon cancer, you may be wondering if that’s something you should do.
-It’s true that sending poop in the mail is no longer something you only do as a prank.
+It’s true, sending your poop in the mail is a real, legal thing.
 It’s actually encouraged and could potentially save your life.
 However, there are some things you should know before you reach for the nearest box.

 Why would I choose the mail-in option?

 If you are at an average risk for colorectal cancer, there are several advantages to choosing the mail-in fecal immunochemical tests (FIT) option.
 No. 1: You can brag to your friends that you’re getting FIT, and they’ll think you’re just exercising and not sending poop in the mail.
 No. 2: You just have to go number two, which is considerably less invasive and uncomfortable than a colonoscopy (we hope — if not, call your doctor now).
-No. 3: We’re still in a pandemic, and the less contact you have with other people, the better.
-No. 4: You don’t have to prepare for the test.
+No. 3: You don’t have to prepare for the test.
 You just let it go like you normally would.

 However, there are some reasons this option isn’t as comprehensive as a colonoscopy.
 Mail-in stool tests have a 92% sensitivity rate for detecting colon cancer, which is on par with a colonoscopy, but only a 17% sensitivity rate for detecting cancer-causing polyps.
 Additionally, if you go this route, the test needs to be done once a year.
 If your test results show signs of colon cancer or polyps, you’ll end up needing a colonoscopy anyway.

 Colonoscopy is the gold standard